Doc: textes et interviews. Internet Archaeology. Lempel-Ziv-Welch. Un article de Wikipédia, l'encyclopédie libre.

 LZW (pour Lempel-Ziv-Welch) est un algorithme de compression de données sans perte.
 Il s'agit d'une amélioration de l'algorithme LZ78 inventé par Abraham Lempel et Jacob Ziv en 1978.
 LZW fut créé en 1984 par Terry Welch, d'où son nom.
 L'algorithme LZW avait été breveté par la société Unisys (un brevet logiciel valable uniquement aux États-Unis).
 Il a été utilisé dans les modems (norme V42 bis) et est encore utilisé dans les formats d'image numérique GIF ou TIFF et les fichiers audio MOD.
 L’algorithme est conçu pour être rapide à coder, mais n’est la plupart du temps pas optimal car il effectue une analyse limitée des données à compresser.
 Description de l'algorithme[modifier | modifier le code] L’algorithme de décompression a seulement besoin du texte compressé en entrée.

 He is widely regarded for his expertise in the fields of design, usability engineering, and cognitive science.
+Norman was also part of a select team flown in to investigate the Three Mile Island nuclear accident.
 He is also a co-founder and consultant with the Nielsen Norman Group.
 Much of Norman's work involves the advocacy of user-centered design.
 His books all have the underlying purpose of furthering the field of design, from doors to computers.
-Norman has taken a controversial stance in saying that the design research community has had little impact in the innovation of products, and that while academics can help in refining existing products, it is technologists that accomplish the breakthroughs.
-Norman is an active Distinguished Visiting Professor at the Korea Advanced Institute of Science & Technology (KAIST), where he spends two months a year teaching.
+Norman had been splitting his time between co-directing the dual-degree MBA and Engineering program at Northwestern University and consulting with the Nielsen Norman Group.

 His work in design, technology and leadership explores the area where the fields merge.
 He was the President of the Rhode Island School of Design from 2008 to 2013.
 He is currently a Design Partner at Kleiner Perkins Caufield & Byers.
 Maeda was originally a software engineering student at the Massachusetts Institute of Technology, when he became fascinated with the work of Paul Rand and Muriel Cooper.
+Cooper was a director of MIT's Visual Language Workshop.
 Lev Manovich.
 Lev Manovich is an author of books on new media theory, professor in Computer Science program at City University of New York, Graduate Center, U.S. and visiting professor European Graduate School in Saas-Fee, Switzerland.

 Manovich's research and teaching focuses on digital humanities, new media art and theory, and software studies His best known book is The Language of New Media, which has been widely reviewed and translated into eight languages.
 According to two reviewers, this book offers "the first rigorous and far-reaching theorization of the subject" and "it places new media within the most suggestive and broad ranging media history since Marshall McLuhan".
 Manovich's new book Software Takes Command was published in 2013 by Bloomsbury and also released under a Creative Commons license.

 Her notes on the engine include what is recognised as the first algorithm intended to be carried out by a machine.
 Because of this, she is often described as the world's first computer programmer.
 Ada described her approach as "poetical science" and herself as an "Analyst (& Metaphysician)".
+As a young adult, her mathematical talents led her to an ongoing working relationship and friendship with fellow British mathematician Charles Babbage, and in particular Babbage's work on the Analytical Engine.
 Ted Nelson.
 Biography Nelson is the son of Emmy Award-winning director Ralph Nelson and the Academy Award-winning actress Celeste Holm.
 His parents' marriage was brief and he was mostly raised by his grandparents, first in Chicago and later in Greenwich Village.
 Nelson earned a BA from Swarthmore College in 1959.